top of page

 Day 4: Interlaken – Scenic Rail & Mountain Views

-Hop on the scenic Luzern–Interlaken Express (every hour, no seat reservations required) and enjoy a two-hour ride through mountain valleys and past shimmering lakes.
-Arrive in Interlaken and head to Höheweg Park for a casual stroll or take the funicular up to Harder Kulm for a sunset view of the Eiger, Mönch, and Jungfrau peaks.
-Stay in a centrally located hotel like Hotel Interlaken.
+Board the scenic Luzern–Interlaken Express and enjoy a two-hour ride through majestic mountains and shimmering lakes.
+When you arrive in Interlaken, head to Höheweg Park for a casual stroll, or take the funicular up to Harder Kulm for sunset views of the iconic Eiger, Mönch, and Jungfrau peaks.

 Overlooking a verdant valley with a town, surrounded by towering mountains and snowy peaks under a clear blue sky; autumn foliage in foreground.